 More ideas for days out

 Take the whole family to the world famous Beamish Museum, an open-air museum which tells the story of life in North East England during the 1820s, 1900s and 1940s.
-The National Trust's award winning Gibside 18th Century Estate, is another a fun family day out in Newcastle and incredibly beautiful!
+The National Trust's award-winning Gibside 18th Century Estate is another a fun family day out in Newcastle and incredibly beautiful!
 No visit to this lovely city is complete without visiting the 'Angel of the North' sculpture; a giant landmark, welcoming visitors to the great North East, just ten minutes away in Gateshead.
-For the footballing fans, St. James' Park is sure to score a winning day out.

 Newcastle is also fantastic because it is only 20 minutes from the coast which features magnificent beaches at Tynemouth, Whitley Bay, Monkseaton and South Shields, to name a few.
 If you travel 20 minutes in the other direction you will find Europe’s largest indoor shopping mall, the Metrocentre, a shopaholics heaven with hundreds of stores, a food court, and even an iMAX cinema.

 With miles of unspoilt coastline and beautiful countryside ready to be explored, the Newcastle area promises to leave visitors wanting more.
-So, from homely cottages to serviced apartments, our self-catering accommodation in Newcastle offers something for everyone.
+So, from large homes to luxury properties, our self-catering accommodation in Newcastle offers something for everyone.